MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-2147209462-logged-mailbox-record.md

 ---
 title: UnknownIncomingEmailIntegrationError 2147209462
-description: Solves an error that occurs when the corresponding Queue record in Dynamics 365 is owned by a team that doesn't have any security roles assigned. ms.reviewer: ms.date: 11/27/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Solves an error that occurs when the corresponding Queue record in Dynamics 365 is owned by a team without security roles assigned. ms.reviewer: ms.date: 11/27/2024 ms.custom: sap:Email and Exchange Synchronization